 About registration: Students will register for their spring seminar after registering for the rest of their spring courses.
 On Nov.
-9th, students will be emailed a survey asking for their top 5 ranked choices.
-The survey will remain open for one week before the registrar starts placing students in sections on Monday, Nov.
-16.
+10th, students will be emailed a survey asking for their top 5 ranked choices.
+The survey will remain open for one week before the registrar starts placing students in sections on Wednesday, Nov.
+17.

 Other Places, Other Gazes

-Section A: MW 7:30-8:50 p.m.
+Section ZC: MW 7:30-8:50 p.m.

 Radical Reactions: Chemistry that Changed the World

-This course will explore major breakthroughs in chemistry that have shaped the 19 th and 20 th centuries.
+This course will explore major breakthroughs in chemistry that have shaped the 19th and 20th centuries.
 Students will study, discuss, and write about the often radial social, economic, and political changes that are brought about by scientific advancements.
 The complicated sets of factors motivating these breakthroughs will also be interrogated.
 A special emphasis will be placed on understanding the intersections between chemistry, medicine, industry, and power.
 Whenever possible, the myth of scientific creation will be measured against the historical record in the hopes of elucidating the legacy of these discoveries.
 For example, how can a chemical reaction that has saved untold millions from starvation also be used to make bombs?
 These topics will be addressed through the examination of argumentative writing from the natural science, humanities, and social sciences.
 Students will experience how evidence is used to support thesis-driven arguments across different disciplines and will develop their ability to do the same.

-Travel and Self-Discovery in the Premodern World
+Travel and Self-Discovery in World History

-Section C: MWF 9-9:50 a.m.
+Section E: MWF 9-9:50 a.m.